yuemanly/weather/README.md

 # weather
-# Use twilio to send the weather message to own phone.
+# Use twilio to send the weather message to your own phone.